 There are two ways to do this:

 1. Hire people.
 Take the risk.
 Hope they work out.
 Micromanage them because you can’t afford mistakes.
 Pay them even when you’re not being paid.
 Ruin your relationship while they run you out of business.
 Get mad that they don’t appreciate the opportunity you’ve given them, and then fire them and say, “I’ll just do this myself!”

 2. Follow the 4/9ths Model.
 Make every staff person an asset instead of an expense.
 Mentor them, lead them and help them build the careers they want (coaching!) while you do the stuff they don’t (marketing, sales, and accounting).

-This is a huge topic that takes up a large area on the Two-Brain Roadmap.
+This is a huge topic that takes up a large area on the Two-Brain Growth ToolKit.

 A mentor will guide you through this huge topic step by step.
 But if you want to try and figure it all out for yourself, here are the resources you’ll need:

 - Free Hiring Plans and Job Descriptions—download the guide from our Free Tools page at no charge.

 - Intrapreneurialism 101 Guide—you can download it from our Free Tools page, too.